opensafely/documentation/codelist creation.md

 Each codelist must use exactly one of these systems.

 The final codelist must be stored in CSV format to be imported into [codelists.opensafely.org](https://codelists.opensafely.org).
 The codes must be stored in exactly one column.
 You can include other columns (such as code descriptions) if useful.
-There is currently a soft requirement that the first column should contain the codes and this column should be named as per the list above, e.g., for CTV3 the column header should be `CTV3Code`.
+There is currently a soft requirement that the codes should be contained in the first column, which should be named as per the list above.
+For example, if using CTV3 then the column header should be `CTV3Code`.

 ## Sign-off